 - Toggle the switch from green to white to make your number unknown on all outgoing calls

-How to make a private call with an Android phone
+How to make all calls unknown with an Android phone

 As long as you don’t use Verizon or Sprint, you can adjust the privacy settings on your Android phone to make your number unknown.